Nadelio/Hades-Programming-Language/README.md

 WRT [14]
 SYS [print 0 0 0 0] ; print to terminal syscall but using label called "print" ;

-; check the ePUx32 syscall documentation for help on the syscall arguments ;
+; check the Chronos VM x32 syscall documentation for help on the syscall arguments ;

 ; end program ;
 HLT